we3lab/wwtp-energy-tariffs/README.md

 # Data Records
-Data in this repository consists of two Excel spreadsheets and a CSV file are included:
+Data in this repository consists of two Excel spreadsheets and two CSV files:
 - Metadata.csv
 -	WRRF_Billing.xls
 -	WRRF_Billling_Assumptions.xlsx
+- dummy_energy_data.csv

 ## Metadata
 Metadata is stored in a single CSV files with each facility taking up one row and the following columns named in the header: